pestrela/music/traktor/README.md

   * Comparison to Serato: untested
   * Comparison to VDJ: fixable for sure

-* **e) What other softwares do better than Traktor** Well, quite a lot.
-But the above-mentioned features are more important to me.
+* **e) What other softwares do better than Traktor**\
+Well, quite a lot.
+But in the end the above-mentioned features are more important to me.
   * Elastic beatgrids
   * Plug-and-Play to Pioneer gear / DDJ controllers.
   * Fantastic pad editor / pad modes to remap the pads very easily